deepscenario/OrthoLoC/README.md

 from ortholoc.dataset import OrthoLoC

 dataset = OrthoLoC(
-    dirpath=None,  # path to the dataset, if empty, the dataset will be downloaded automatically sample_paths=None,  # path to the samples (cannot be specified when dirpath is set), e.g. ["demo/highway_rural.npz", "demo/urban_residential_xDOPDSM.npz"] set_name=None,  # name of the set (full, train, val, test_inPlace, test_outPlace), if None, all samples will be used start=0.,  # start of the dataset
+    dataset_dir=None,  # path to the dataset, if empty, the dataset will be downloaded automatically sample_paths=None,  # path to the samples (cannot be specified when dataset_dir is set), e.g. ["demo/samples/highway_rural.npz", "demo/samples/urban_residential_xDOPDSM.npz"] set_name='all',  # name of the set (all, train, val, test_inPlace, test_outPlace) start=0.,  # start of the dataset
     end=1.,  # end of the dataset
     mode=0,  # mode 0 for all samples, 1 for samples with same UAV imagery and geodata domain, 2 for samples with DOP domain shift, 3 for samples with DOP and DSM domains shift